bemanproject/task/docs/P3796-task-issues.md

 configuration from the user of a work-graph which is likely better informed about the best allocator to use.
-The allocator from the receiver's environment could be forwarded if the `task`'s allocator can be initialized with it, e.g., because the `task` use `std::pmr::polymorphic_allocator<>`.
+The allocator from the receiver's environment could be forwarded if the `task`'s allocator can be initialised with it, e.g., because the `task` use `std::pmr::polymorphic_allocator<>`.
 It isn't clear what should happen if the receiver's environment has an allocator which can't be converted to the allocator based `task`'s environment: at least ignoring a mismatching allocator or producing a compile time error are options.
-It is likely possible to come up with a way to configure the desired behavior using the environment.
+It is likely possible to come up with a way to configure the desired behaviour using the environment.

 ## Stop Token Management